chris-guerra/librilabs-translator-v2/docs/prd.md

 **Epic Goal:**
 Establish the foundational infrastructure for the application (FastAPI backend, PostgreSQL database, Docker containerization, CI/CD pipeline) and deliver the document upload and language selection functionality.
 This enables users to upload TXT files and select source/target languages, providing the foundation for the translation workflow while validating the core infrastructure setup.

+### Story 1.0: Upgrade Frontend and Set Up Testing Infrastructure

+As a developer,
+I want the frontend upgraded to the required versions and testing infrastructure configured,
+so that I can develop with the correct tech stack and have testing capabilities from the start.

+**Acceptance Criteria:**
+1. Frontend Next.js is upgraded from 14.2.5 to 16.0.4
+2. React is upgraded from 18.3.1 to 19 (as required by Next.js 16.0.4)
+3. All frontend dependencies are updated and compatible with new versions
+4. Frontend application runs successfully after upgrade
+5. Frontend testing framework (Vitest) is installed and configured
+6. React Testing Library is installed and configured for component testing
+7. Playwright is installed and configured for E2E testing
+8. Basic test setup files are created (vitest.config.ts, playwright.config.ts)
+9. Example test files demonstrate testing patterns for frontend components
+10. Frontend test scripts are added to package.json (test, test:e2e)
+11. Backend testing framework (Pytest) setup is documented in backend setup guide
+12. Backend testing with httpx is configured (will be implemented in Story 1.1)
+13. Testing infrastructure is verified to work (can run example tests successfully)

+**Note:** This story should be completed before Story 1.1 to ensure the correct tech stack is in place from the beginning.

 ### Story 1.1: Set Up FastAPI Backend Structure with Health Check